adarsh1001111/RocketAndMeteors-MAC-/README.md

 -Power-ups: Collect power-ups marked as [o] to boost your score by 50 points.
 Seize them whenever possible to maximize your score.

 *Levels*:
--Level 1 (Score < 500): Begin your journey at a leisurely pace.
+- Level 1 (Score < 500): Begin your journey at a leisurely pace.
 The speed is slow, allowing for easier navigation through space.
--Level 2 (500 ≤ Score < 1000): As you progress, the challenge intensifies.
+- Level 2 (500 ≤ Score < 1000): As you progress, the challenge intensifies.
 The speed increases to a medium pace, testing your reflexes and agility.
--Level 3 (Score ≥ 1000): Reach the pinnacle of space exploration.
+- Level 3 (Score ≥ 1000): Reach the pinnacle of space exploration.
 The speed becomes fast, and additional challenges await with air-drops [^] threatening to destroy your rocket if its tail is hit.

 ##Contributing

-Found a bug or want to improve the game?
+- Found a bug or want to improve the game?
 Contributions are welcome!
 Feel free to open an issue or submit a pull request.